Skip to content Skip to search

 Where can I go for help?

-We also have a range of resources available for newly diagnosed families which can be found in our Support Hub.
+You can also find resources for newly diagnosed families in our Support Hub.

 Staging and risk groups

-High-risk neuroblastoma: This usually includes stages 2, 3, and 4 where the patient is older than 12 months and/ or has unfavourable features in the genes of their tumour.
+High risk – Usually includes stages 2 (INRG stage L1), 3 (INRG stage L2), and 4 (INRG stage M) where the patient is older than 12 months and/ or has unfavourable features in the genes of their tumour.

 Treatment for neuroblastoma